Changing the face of journalism.

 Review the information on the Graduate Admissions website for more information on how to apply for a TOEFL/IELTS exemption.

-After submitting your application, you may be required to complete an interview.
-If you are requested to do an interview, these are conducted virtually.
+After submitting your application, you may be asked to complete a virtual interview.

 Interviews are conducted up until the end of the application review process.
-The admissions department will not be able to tell you any information on your application status until all final decisions are emailed out some time between late February and early March.
+The admissions department will not be able to tell you any information about your application status until final decisions are emailed out some time between late February and middle of March.

-We interview more students than are ultimately offered admissions, so the offer of an interview should not be seen as an indicator of admission.
+We interview more students than are ultimately offered admission, so the offer of an interview should not be seen as an indicator of admission.

 Merit-Based Funding